Folkius/CE_documentation/docs/general/details/rules-admin.md

 4. A user's historical actions do not inherently predicate future actions of a similar nature.
    Subject to the above guiding principles and rules being maintained, there should always be an avenue to reconciliation and reinstatement into the community.
-   Banned users seeking reinstatement should (TBD -- CONTACT METHOD HERE).
+   Banned users seeking reinstatement should DM one of the admins.